arnor-sigurdsson/EIR-auto-GP/docs/tutorials/a_using_eir_auto_gp/01_basic_tutorial.rst

     :width: 100%
     :align: center

+|

-Now, the results are a bit all over the place, perhaps because we have already filtered the SNPs using GWAS, and further filtering with the DL attributions does not add much in this case.
-Additionally, the validation set is quite small (5% default, lower threshold at 64 samples), so that might cause some fluctuations in the results.
+Now, the results do not change much between trials, perhaps because we have already filtered the SNPs using GWAS.

 In any case, now let's finally take a look at the test set performance: